moderndatacompany/dataos.info/docs/resources/lens/index.md

 Lens  is engineered to handle complex and large-scale data models with ease.
 Key features include:

+- **Code Modularity**

-- **Code Modularity:** The platform supports modular code structures, simplifying the maintenance of extensive models, especially when dealing with entities, dimensions, and measures.
-This modularity facilitates efficient development and management, enabling teams to navigate large codebases without unnecessary complexity.
+  Lens supports modular code structures, simplifying the maintenance of extensive models, particularly when dealing with entities, dimensions, and measures.
+This modularity enables efficient development and management, allowing teams to navigate large codebases with reduced complexity.

-- **YAML Template Generation:** Lens  offers a tailored template generator through its VS Code plugin, streamlining the creation of Lens YAML files.
-This enhancement reduces the manual effort involved in setting up and ensures consistency across models.
+- **YAML Template Generation**

+  Lens offers a tailored YAML template generator through its VS Code plugin, streamlining the creation of Lens YAML files.
+This feature reduces manual effort, ensuring consistency across models and speeding up the setup process.

-- **Advanced Linter Capabilities:** With refined linter functionalities, Lens  provides more relevant and precise error detection during deployment.
-This improvement helps developers address issues more effectively, reducing the time spent troubleshooting generic or irrelevant errors.
+- **Advanced Linter Capabilities**

+  With enhanced linter functionalities, Lens provides more accurate and relevant error detection during deployment.
+Developers can quickly identify and resolve issues, reducing time spent on troubleshooting non-essential errors.

-- **Real-time Verification and Validation:** A local development environment in Lens  enables real-time inspection and validation of models, minimizing the back-and-forth often associated with SQL syntax errors.
-The inclusion of a web app for model inspection further enhances the development process, ensuring that issues are identified and resolved before deployment.
+- **Real-time Verification and Validation**

+  Lens features a local development environment that supports real-time inspection and validation of models.
+This minimizes delays caused by SQL syntax errors, and the inclusion of a web app for model inspection allows issues to be identified and resolved before deployment.

+- **Customizable Views**

-- **Customizable Views:** Lens  introduces customizable views, allowing users to create multiple data slices tailored to their specific business needs.
-These views can be easily edited, queried, and seamlessly integrated with BI tools, offering greater flexibility in data analysis and reporting.
+  Lens enables users to create customizable views, allowing for multiple data slices tailored to specific business needs.
+These views can be easily edited, queried, and integrated with BI tools, offering greater flexibility in data analysis and reporting.

-### **Interoperability**
+- **Interoperability**

-Lens  is designed to work seamlessly with external applications and tools, making it easier to integrate with existing workflows:
+Lens is designed for seamless integration with external applications and tools, enhancing interoperability across various systems:

-- **API Support:** With the addition of Postgres API, Rest API, and GraphQL support, Lens  simplifies application development, enabling smoother interactions with external systems.
+  - **API Support:** Lens simplifies application development with support for Postgres API, REST API, and GraphQL, enabling smoother interactions with external systems.

-- **First-Class BI Integration:** Lens  offers robust integration with Superset, with ongoing efforts to extend this seamless connectivity to Tableau and PowerBI.
-This integration ensures that data models can be effectively utilized across various BI platforms, enhancing the overall analytics experience.
+  - **First-Class BI Integration:** Lens offers robust integration with Superset, and ongoing efforts aim to extend connectivity to Tableau and PowerBI.
+This integration ensures that data models can be easily utilized across various BI platforms, improving the overall analytics experience.

-### **Performance**
+**Performance Optimization**

-Lens  is optimized for performance, particularly when working with large datasets:
+Lens is optimized to deliver high performance, especially when dealing with large datasets:

-- **Flash:**  Designed to work with DataOS Lakehouse and Iceberg-format depots.
-Flash enhances query performance by leveraging DuckDB for in-memory execution which further boosts performance, ensuring that data teams can handle large-scale queries with improved efficiency and speed.
+  - **Flash:** Designed to work with DataOS Lakehouse and Iceberg-format depots, Flash improves query performance by leveraging DuckDB for in-memory execution.
+This optimization ensures that data teams can efficiently handle large-scale queries with enhanced speed and performance.

 ## Lens Set-up